 Mistake to Avoid – Not Leveraging Company Matching Contribution

 I hear too often from co-workers that they are not leveraging their employer’s contribution and that’s throwing money away.
 If your company has a plan to provide a matching contribution to your RRSP or a stock purchase plan, you need to find a way to participate.
 It’s free money while you are employed.

 In the graph above, imagine you are now adding an annual contribution from an employer by the amount of $5,000 since they could be matching your own RRSP.
 Previously, you reached the million dollar club 6 years earlier than the 10% saving by using your promotions.
 With the matching contribution, you can reach it 3 years faster and become a millionaire after 25 years.
-Imagine what a two income household can achieve, even before starting a family.Get your Compound Growth Calculator
+Imagine what a two income household can achieve, even before starting a family.Get your list of STRONG Dividend Growth Stocks

 Rate Of Return Pillar – Your Investments Matter